Life Insurance with a Felony.

 This brings us to the last topic that we wanted to take a moment to discuss with you here today…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance”?

-In our experience at IBUSA, we have found that usually the folks who seem to find the “best” life insurance policy for them are those that:
+In our experience at IBUSA, we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:

 - Take their time reviewing their options.